see-mike-out/erie-documentation/docs/tone/tone.md

 Due to the limitations in Web Audio API,
 It is not possible to continue sampled (i.e., non-oscillator) sounds.
 Thus, either a periodic form or oscillator-type instruments can be set as a continued tone.

+#### Attaching audio filters

+To attach audio filters, one can provide the name of filters.
+See the `filter` document.